This is part one of a multi-part series on researching past residents of your Portland-area house:

 UPDATE: This post will show you how to find the names of people who lived in your house from 1934 to now.
 Portland had a massive, citywide address system revision in the 1930s, so finding earlier residents requires an extra step -- finding out your house's pre-1930s address!
 We'll deal with that challenge in part two of this series, Who lived in my house?
 Portland addresses 1933 and earlier.

-If your house was within Portland city limits when it was built during the time period you want to research, its residents will probably be listed in the Portland city directories.
+If your house was within Portland city limits when it was built, or during the time period you want to research, its residents will probably be listed in the Portland city directories.
 If you’re not sure when your neighborhood became part of Portland, take a look at the Portland Bureau of Planning & Sustainability’s map of historical annexations to the City of Portland (pdf).

 City directories are a little bit like telephone books, except that they date back way earlier (the first Portland city directory was published by the Polk Company in 1864!).
 To look at the library's extensive collection of city directories, visit the Literature & History room on the third floor at Central Library.
 The librarian on duty will be happy to help you get started – but here's a bit about how to go about using these valuable resources: